chethanyadav456/JSON-Downloader/README.md

 2. Option A: Click "Download from Page" to get JSON from current tab
 3. Option B: Paste a JSON URL and click "Fetch & Download"

-## 🔒 Privacy-Focused
+## Privacy

-- ✅ No tracking or analytics
+- No tracking or analytics
-- ✅ No ads or dark patterns
+- No ads or dark patterns
-- ✅ No data collection or transmission
+- No data collection or transmission
-- ✅ Minimal permissions requested
+- Minimal permissions requested
-- ✅ Open source - verify the code yourself
+- Open source - verify the code yourself

 See [PRIVACY.md](PRIVACY.md) for full privacy policy.

-## 🔐 Permissions Explained
+## Permissions

 This extension requests the following permissions: